This is the character sheet for Love Live!.

-The protagonist idol group hailing from Otonokizaka Academy in Akihabara, Tokyo.
-Initially starting with three members, they grow in number throughout the first season, finally hitting its final roster of nine members. μ's original purpose was to attract prospective students to enroll at Otonokizaka to prevent it from closing down by taking advantage of the recent trend and popularity of school idols.
+The protagonist idol group hailing from Otonokizaka Academy, which is located between Tokyo's Akihabara, Kanda, and Jinbouchou neighborhoods.
+Initially starting with three members, they grow in number throughout the first season, finally hitting its final roster of nine members. µ's original purpose was to attract prospective students to enroll at Otonokizaka to prevent it from closing down by taking advantage of the recent trend and popularity of school idols.
 Pretty soon, they become one of the most popular school idol groups in Japan.

 - Breaking the Fellowship: In the later episodes of the second season, they decide to disband after the third years graduate.
 They officially announce this in the movie, with their performance for the third Love Live! event at the Akiba Dome as their final performance.
 In real life, the members are "graduated" after their Final Live in 2015.